yzhang-gh/vscode-markdown/README.md

 - Keyboard shortcuts (toggle bold, italic, heading)
   - Different behaviors depending on the context (see introduction below)
 - Table of contents (**No additional annoying tags like `<!-- TOC -->`**)
-- Automatically show preview when openning a Markdown file (Disabled by default)
+- Automatically show preview when opening a Markdown file (Disabled by default)
   - ~~Automatically close preview when changing editor~~
 - ~~Print your Markdown to PDF~~ (not satisfied with the current solution)
 - Continue list item (when pressing <kbd>Enter</kbd> at the end of a list item) (also work for quote block)
+  - Pressing <kbd>Tab</kbd> at the beginning of a list item will indent it
+  - Pressing <kbd>Backspace</kbd> at the beginning of a list item will unindent it (or delete the list marker)
   - Blank list item won't be continued
-  - (Planed: Pressing <kbd>Tab</kbd> on the blank list item will indent it)
 - Word completion

 Note: After version 1.10.0, the language specific default setting for Markdown disables quick suggestions.
 To enable this, put